Legacy (2013 film): Production

 The screenplay was written by Paula Milne and directed by Pete Travis.
 Paula Milne said: Legacy falls well within the genre of the British spy thriller but has an extraordinary personal twist.
 For what is espionage if not betrayal at the most fundamental level of human interactions?
 When that occurs within a family...
 It's dynamite!
 The television film was commissioned by Ben Stephenson, controller of drama commissioning for the BBC, and Janice Hadlow, controller of BBC Two.
 The executive producers are Crawford Collins, Paula Milne and Alan Judd for Slim Film + Television and Lucy Richer for the BBC.
 Rob Bullock is the producer and Rebecca Ferguson the script executive.
 The television film was commissioned as part of BBC Two's Cold War season.

-The production filmed in Deal in Kent which doubled as a Suffolk village towards the end of the film where Charles follows Viktor.
-Deal Pier was also used for the scenes where Charles and Anna walk down the pier watching Viktor with his wife, who are being closely followed by the Russian KGB as well as the night scene where Charles and Viktor meet under the pier and discuss the KGB’s plans to attack the Power Station.
+The production filmed in Deal, Kent, which doubled as a Suffolk village towards the end of the film where Charles follows Viktor.
+Deal Pier was also used for the scenes where Charles and Anna walk down the pier watching Viktor with his wife, who are being closely followed by the Russian KGB as well as the night scene where Charles and Viktor meet under the pier and discuss the KGB's plans to attack the Power Station.